 The World's Best Saunas: The 2026 Edit

-The era of the "gym sauna"—a forgotten wooden box smelling of stale sweat—is over.
-We have entered the Golden Age of Social Bathing.
+The era of the "gym sauna", a forgotten wooden box smelling of stale sweat, is over.

 Across the globe, heat is being reimagined not just as recovery, but as art, as community, and as high-performance architecture.
 From the "Saunner" boom in Tokyo to the revival of ancient bathhouse culture in London and New York, the sauna has become the new pub, the new coffee shop, and the new temple.